Pat Neshek: Houston Astros

-On December 10, 2014, Neshek agreed to a two-year, $12.5 million contract with the Houston Astros.
+On December 10, 2014, Neshek agreed to a two-year, $12.5 million contract with the Houston Astros with a team option of at least $6 million for 2017.
 The deal was made official on December 12.
-In 2015, he was 3–6 with one save, 28 holds (tied for third in the AL), and a 3.62 ERA, and 51 strikeouts in 66 relief appearances.
-In 2016, Neshek was 2–2 with a 3.06 ERA, and 43 strikeouts in 60 relief appearances.
+On June 7, Neshek walked Justin Smoak of the Toronto Blue Jays, ending 24 consecutive appearances without a walk, the second-longest streak to open a season in major league history.
+In 2015, Neshek was 3–6 with one save, 28 holds (tied for third in the AL), 3.62 ERA, and 51 strikeouts in 66 relief appearances.
+In 2016, he had similar results, with a 2–2 record with a 3.06 ERA, and 43 strikeouts in 60 relief appearances.

 Philadelphia Phillies

 Neshek was traded to the Philadelphia Phillies for a player to be named later on November 4, 2016.
-He was an NL All Star; his second All Star appearance.
-In 2017 with the Phillies, he was 3–2 with one save and a 1.12 ERA, and 45 strikeouts in 43 relief appearances.
+He was an NL All Star, his second and final All-Star Game appearance.
+In the first four months of the 2017 season with the Phillies, he was 3–2 with one save, a 1.12 ERA, and 45 strikeouts in 43 relief appearances.

 Colorado Rockies

 Neshek was traded to the Colorado Rockies for minor league players Jose Gomez, JD Hammer, and Alejandro Requena on July 26, 2017.
-In 2017 with the Rockies, he was 2–1 with a 2.45 ERA, and 24 strikeouts in 28 appearances.
+With the Rockies, he was 2–1 with a 2.45 ERA, and 24 strikeouts in 28 appearances.
+In the Rockies' Wild Card game loss, he allowed 2 runs in 1 2/3 innings.
 His 23 holds between the two teams was tied for fifth in the NL.

-Return To Philadelphia
+He became a free agent following the season.

+Philadelphia Phillies (second stint)

-On December 15, 2017, Neshek signed a two-year contract with the Philadelphia Phillies.
+On December 15, 2017, Neshek signed a two-year contract with the Phillies.
 Neshek announced that he would wear uniform number 93, which had never been worn by an MLB player during regular season play.
 On March 30, 2018, Neshek was placed on the 10-day disabled list with a right shoulder strain.
 On July 1, he was activated off the disabled list.

 In 2018 with the Phillies, Neshek was 3–2 with five saves and a 2.59 ERA, and 15 strikeouts in 30 relief appearances.
 He was the eighth-oldest player in the National League.

-In 2019 with the Phillies, Neshek pitched only 18 innings, and was 0–1 with three saves and a 5.00 ERA in 20 games before his season ended due to a hamstring injury he suffered in June that ultimately required surgery in September.
-He was the fourth-oldest player in the National League.
+In 2019 with the Phillies, Neshek pitched only 18 innings and was 0–1 with three saves and a 5.00 ERA in 20 games.
+His season ended due to a hamstring injury he suffered in June that ultimately required surgery in September.
+He was the eighth-oldest MLB player in his final season.

+International career

+Neshek represented Team USA at the 2017 World Baseball Classic, posting a 0.00 ERA in 5 innings of work.
+Neshek pitched in both the semi-finals against Japan and the championship game win against Puerto Rico, helping lead Team USA to its first-ever WBC title.